protobufjs/protobuf.js/README.md

 ### Using reflection only

 Both the full and the light library include full reflection support.
-You could, for example, define the .proto definitions seen in the examples above using just reflection:
+One could, for example, define the .proto definitions seen in the examples above using just reflection:

 ```js
 ...